Mike Richards (television personality): The Daily Wire

 On May 20, 2025, it was announced that Richards would join The Daily Wire and would become president of Daily Wire entertainment and would also become its chief content officer (CCO).
 This comes following the exit of former co-CEO Jeremy Boreing in March 2025.
 Richards is expected to work out of The Daily Wire's headquarters in Nashville, Tennessee.
+Exactly one year later, on May 20, 2026, The Daily Wire announced that Richards had become its CEO, replacing Caleb Robinson, who had become CEO when Boreing stepped down.

 Personal life

 Richards and his wife, Stephanie, have two sons.